Skip to content

 Hostel Etiquette

-Some unwritten rules that make dorm living better for everyone:
+Unwritten rules that make dorm life better for everyone:

-- Don’t use top bunks for storage if someone else is in the bed below
+• Don’t use top bunks for storage if someone is in the bed below

-- Shower at reasonable times if there’s only one bathroom for the dorm
+• Shower at reasonable times if there is only one bathroom for the dorm

 What to Pack for a Lisbon Hostel Stay

-- Padlock for the locker (can buy at hostel if needed)
+• Padlock for the locker (can buy at the hostel if needed)

-- Reusable water bottle — Lisbon’s tap water is safe
+• Reusable water bottle — Lisbon tap water is safe to drink

 Hostels vs Budget Hotels in Lisbon